 WHAT IT´S ALL ABOUT

 But hang on a minute – isn’t the European Space Agency a bunch of astronauts and rocket scientists?
 What does ESA have to do with mobile app development?
 A lot!
 From space, our planet’s atmosphere, land, and water can be monitored for multiple application fields.
-This is where the Space App Camp comes in: It’s a chance to make the resulting information accessible to a broad audience and create value in the process!
+This is where the ESA Space App Camp comes in: it’s a chance to make the resulting information accessible to a broad audience and create value in the process!

-Participants were be able to choose their preferred category and apply either alone or in teams of two, or four.
+Participants will be able to choose their preferred category and apply either alone or in teams of two, or four.
 All selected candidates will then be grouped into teams of four at the event.